 4.1 Overarching Policy considerations

 a.
-The RACGP as a member organisation representing its member General Practitioners, needs to remain cognisant of member wishes.
-To this extent, when assessing any Advertisement or Sponsorship proposition, due regard must be given to member perspectives, views and
+The RACGP as a member organisation representing its member General Practitioners, needs to remain mindful of member wishes.
+To this extent, when assessing any Advertisement or Sponsorship proposition, due regard will be given to member perspectives, views and concerns.

-c.
-The RACGP must not accept any Advertisement or Sponsorship or engage with any organisations promoting messages:
+b.
+The RACGP will not accept any Advertisement or Sponsorship or engage with any organisations promoting messages:

 i. likely to be perceived by a significant proportion of RACGP members as anti-social, anti-environmental, divisive or controversial by RACGP members;

-ii. conflicting with any health message or position statements issued or accepted by the RACGP or its members generally; or
+ii. conflicting with any health message, clinical message or position statements issued or accepted by the RACGP or its members generally; or

 iii. involving clinical or educational messages unless they are an Accredited Provider under the RACGP’s QI&CPD Program.